WebAssembly/component-model/design/mvp/WIT.md

 function must have no parameters and must return a value.
 A `set` function must have exactly one parameter and must not return a value unless that value is of type `result<_, error?>`.
 Every setter must have a corresponding getter with the same name.
-To simplify validation, the getter must be defined before the setter.
 For example, the following definitions:

 ```wit
 foo: func(x: u32);